 You will learn how to:

 - Use Numba to compile CUDA kernels from NumPy universal functions (ufuncs)

 - Use Numba to create and launch custom CUDA kernels

 - Apply key GPU memory management techniques

 Upon completion, you will be able to use Numba to compile and launch CUDA kernels to accelerate your Python applications on NVIDIA GPUs.

-This is a full day course with the following agenda:
+This is a digital training with the following agenda: